Posting conversion details to Microsoft (Bing) Ads

 - In order to do this, you need to include the

-3. I get an error message on the uploaded file in Bing Ads saying “This conversion action was created too recently”
+3. I get an error message on the uploaded file in Microsoft (Bing) Ads saying “This conversion action was created too recently”

 - This error appears sometimes immediately after you create the Conversion Action.